… from Russia Today, Moscow

 Putin stated that NATO’s military build-up near Russia’s border, which includes the US-built missile defense system, is not just for defensive purposes, but is an “offensive weapon” and an “element of the US offensive system deployed outside the mainland.”

-Posted by GPD on August 27, 2014, With 2765 Reads Filed under World.
+Posted by GPD on August 27, 2014, With 2771 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.